AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Approach 2: Speed

-This group also wants quality – but instead of braking, they want to build the infrastructure in such a way that quality emerges systemically at high speeds.
+This group wants quality too, but instead of hitting the brakes, they want to build infrastructure so that quality emerges systemically even at high speed.

 Malte Ubl – Mass Software Production